AvishkaGihan/express-crash-course/README.md

 This will start the Express server, and you can access the application by navigating to [http://localhost:3000](http://localhost:3000) in your web browser.

 Feel free to explore the code in the `src` directory to understand how the Express.js application is structured and how different features are implemented.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or create a pull request.
-Make sure to follow the [Contributing Guidelines](CONTRIBUTING.md).